schultzh/alleghenychristianoutreach/pages/about.md

 permalink: /
 section: about
 intro_paragraph: |
-  Tuesdays at 8:30pm in Ford Chapel Oratory
+  Join us on Tuesdays at 8:30pm in Ford Chapel Oratory
 ---
 ### Everyone is welcome!
 You don't have to be a Christian.